-Registering with Gasworks and Triangle Network has many benefits, not least the opportunity to manage your personal information and receive information about our work.
+Registering for Gasworks and Triangle Network newsletter has many benefits, not least the opportunity to manage your personal information and receive information about our work.
 You can register with us at any time on our mailing list page – www.gasworks.org.uk/mailing-list

 2. How We Collect Your Personal Information